fixstream-web/website/README.md

 `type`: **OPTIONAL:** Typically omitted; Used with a value of "wp-template" when integrating into WP template hierarchy (i.e. post templates, 404 page)

 `nav`: **OPTIONAL:** If included, page will be added to global nav with this text label; Nav order based on JSON

+`uniqueJS`: **OPTIONAL:** If included, `gulp pages` will generate a JS source file for page-specific scripting.
+Also directs HBS to include specific JS reference in page template.

 `slug`: Page-level URL; Nested pages handled by object nesting